 Containers allow for abstraction at the application layer.
 They are like VMs, but on a smaller scale, with a smaller footprint.
 Each container houses the minimum requirements to run an application or simple segments of code.
-You are able to run that code and its dependencies independently.
-There is no impact on other containers, data produced by the application or the operating system.
+You can run that code and its dependencies independently.
+There is no impact on other containers, data produced by the application, or the operating system.

 If you don’t know where to start, start with Docker

-There is a maze of programs that support, build, manage and maintain containers.
-But, Docker is the standalone leader in this space with a strong compatible ecosystem.
+There is a maze of programs that support, build, manage, and maintain containers.
+But, Docker is the standalone leader in this space with a robust compatible ecosystem.

-The power of Docker is open source.
-That means Docker is cheap, it’s free if you really know what you are doing, and it is cutting edge.
+The power of Docker is open-source.
+That means Docker is cheap, it’s free if you know what you are doing, and it is cutting edge.
 The number of integrations, purpose-built capabilities, and support features is nearly limitless.
-Of specific note is Kubernetes, another open source clustering platform started by Google in 2015 to manage containerized workloads and facilitate automation.
+Of specific note is Kubernetes, another open-source clustering platform started by Google in 2015 to manage containerized workloads and facilitate automation.

-Both open source operations, Kubernetes and Docker have flowered into a thriving ecosystem of tools, functionality, and plugins.
-It is there to be explored and delivers powerful solutions for new software development.
+Both open source operations, Kubernetes and Docker, have flowered into a thriving ecosystem of tools, functionality, and plugins.
+It is there to be explored and delivers robust solutions for new software development.
 But, equally, they provide legacy applications an avenue to modernizing the very core of their code and capabilities.